 Another case from a different perspective is a program which was developed by the woman’s prison here in Chiang Mai, Thailand.

-The prison built a massage shop right outside the prison gates, and it is frequented by many customers. (closed now because prison was moved)
+The prison had built a massage shop right outside the prison gates, and it was frequented by many customers. (closed now because prison was moved)

-Some inmates, mostly soon-to-be-released non violent drug offenders, are trained as massage therapists.
-It gives them the chance to get out of the prison during the day and interact with massage clients.
+Some inmates, mostly soon-to-be-released non violent drug offenders, were trained as massage therapists.
+It gave them the chance to get out of the prison during the day and interact with massage clients.

-Naturally they are eager to talk to someone besides their fellow prisoners.
-It is a big relief valve for them to balance out their unpleasant situation in prison, and it provides them with an education which they can use to make a living once they are released.
+Naturally they were eager to talk to someone besides their fellow prisoners.
+It was a big relief valve for them to balance out their unpleasant situation in prison, and it provided them with an education which they could use to make a living once they were released.

 I know of one inmate who, after serving her sentence, ended up marrying her client whom she had worked on regularly in the prison’s massage shop.
 You just never know what can happen!